-Plate girders comprise the majority of steel superstructure for longitudinal members.
+Plate girders comprise the majority of longitudinal members in steel superstructures.
 They consist of a web and two flange assemblies, fabricated from a series of flat plates that are welded together.
-The length of plate girders is generally constrained by shipping and erection lengths.
-General fabrication steps follow.
+The length of plate girders is generally constrained by shipping and erection limitations.
+This section details the general steps of fabricating steel plate girders.